softmatterlab/GapNet/README.md

 ## Usage
 To see GapNet working principle, we provide two well documented tutorial notebooks that train GapNet model on simulated dataset:

-1. GapNet tutorial.ipynb demonstrates how to train a GapNet model with a simulated data with highly incomplete features.
+1. GapNet tutorial.ipynb demonstrates how to train a GapNet model on simulated dataset with highly incomplete features.
 2. Comparison with Vanilla neural network.ipynb demonstrates the performance comparison between GapNet and Vanilla models.

 Each code example is a Jupyter Notebook that also includes detailed comments to guide the user.
 All neccesary files to run the code examples are provided.